Towards Automated Identification of Violation Symptoms of Architecture Erosion: Results

 As elaborated in Section~\ref{sec:Survey}, we designed and conducted a survey and semi-structured interviews to solicit the perceptions from the practitioners on the usefulness of our trained models to automatically identify violation symptoms from code review comments.
+Note that, our survey and interview did not ask participants to ``discover'' additional violation symptoms that were not originally discussed in their code reviews.

 Overall, we planned to send customized survey invitation emails to 200 code reviewers who were involved in the discussion of the collected review comments concerning architecture violations.
 However, we could only derive valid email addresses for 169 of them.
 We finally obtained 24 valid responses to our survey and interviewed 6 participants after sending 169 survey invitation emails and reminder emails; the survey response rate of 14.2\%, is a reasonable response rate considering that the general response rate is around 5\% in empirical software engineering research \cite{gaese2008CH1}.
 Table~\ref{T:Demographics} shows the demographic information of the 24 respondents.
 Twenty two of the respondents have more than 10 years of experience in software development, while two of them have 6-10 years of experience.
-Among the respondents, 50.0\% (12) are software engineers, 33.3\% (8) are developers, and 16.7\% (4) are architects.
-Note that, \textit{software engineers} usually have a broader work range than \textit{developers}; for example, the former may work on full-stack development while the latter could deal only with the back end.
+Among the respondents, 83.3\% (20) are software engineers and 16.7\% (4) are architects.
 Regarding the size of their companies, ten of the respondents reported that their companies have more than 1000 employees, five respondents worked in companies with employees between 501 and 1000, six respondents in companies with employees between 101 and 500, and three respondents in companies with employees between 21 and 100.
 Besides, the respondents worked in a variety of application domains.

 Figure~\ref{F:Statement} presents the feedback from the 24 respondents on the usefulness of the trained models, i.e., the automated identification of violation symptoms from the textual content of code review comments.
 According to the results, most of the respondents (66.7\%) agreed that the violation symptoms identified by our models represent potential architectural violations (Statement 1).
 37.5\% respondents agreed that the identified violation symptoms can be used to improve the code quality (Statement 2), while 41.7\% respondents had a neutral attitude about this statement.
 54.2\% of the respondents agreed that the identified violation symptoms contain potentially constructive and useful architectural information (Statement 3).